Advocates for Safe Alaska Highways

 Why are We Concerned?

-The proposed Kinross Gold ore transportation project will increase risk to the traveling public and accelerate degradation of Interior Alaska’s transportation infrastructure.
+The Kinross Gold ore transportation project increases risk to the traveling public and accelerates degradation of Interior Alaska’s transportation infrastructure.
 It will also increase poor air quality in the Fairbanks/North Pole non-attainment corridor and potentially opens liability issues for the State of Alaska.

 Safety

 Safety must be the primary goal and the ultimate concern for DOT&PF, Kinross, and Black Gold Transport, the trucking company created for this project.
-The addition of 80-ton, 95′ long double trailers driven in all Alaskan weather conditions will create unsafe conditions. ( Read More…
+The addition of 80-ton, 95′ long double trailers driven in all Alaskan weather conditions creates unsafe conditions. ( Read More…

 Infrastructure

-Kinross currently plans to use Interior Alaska public highways to transport ore without recognizing the damaging impact persistent heavy haul operations will have on our highway system. ( Read More…
+Kinross currently uses Interior Alaska public highways to transport ore without recognizing the damaging impact persistent heavy haul operations have on our highway system. ( Read More…

 Liability